-As the iconic leader of the Avengers, Captain America has the Leadership ability A Day Unlike Any Other.
-As long as Captain America's squad is using the Avengers affiliation (p.
-13) and he's on the battlefield, the entire squad benefits from this ability.
-If the squad isn't using the Avengers affiliation or if Captain America leaves the battlefield, his squad doesn't benefit from the ability.
+As the iconic leader of the Avengers, Captain America, First Avenger has the Leadership ability Earth's Mightiest Heroes.
+As long as Captain America, First Avenger's Squad is using the Avengers Affiliation (p.
+11) and he's on the battlefield, the entire Squad benefits from this ability.
+If the Squad isn't using the Avengers Affiliation or if Captain America, First Avenger leaves the battlefield, his Squad doesn't benefit from the ability.